 The Bowles family then bought the property but were forced to sell in 1813 when William Bowles went bankrupt.
 A fire destroyed 2/3 of the house in 1835.
 Then in 1896 Heale was bought by Louis Greville, who rebuilt on the foundations of the earlier house.

-The gardens were laid out in 1910 by Harold Peto (see Iford Manor Garden) in as blend of Tudor and Edwardian styles.
-There is a terrace bounded by clipped yew trees, and Chilmark stone.
-Further from the house the garden becomes less formal, with old roses, ponds and other water features, and a trail leading down to a landing stage on the River Avon.
+The gardens were laid out in 1910 by Harold Peto (see Iford Manor Garden) as a blend of Tudor and Edwardian styles.
+There is a terrace bounded by clipped yew trees and Chilmark stone.
+Further from the house, the garden becomes less formal, with old roses, ponds and other water features, and a trail leading down to a landing stage on the River Avon.

 Heale is planted to provide colour throughout the year.
 The garden bursts into life in early Spring with snowdrops and aconites in a colourful blanket.

-One unusual feature are the apple tunnels in the vegetable garden, which act as a decorative division between garden beds bu still supply the house with fruit.
+One unusual feature are the apple tunnels in the vegetable garden, which act as a decorative division between garden beds but still supply the house with fruit.
 Streams filled with trout spill across the garden on their way to the River Avon.

 The streams flow beneath a Japanese tea house and a nearby Nikko bridge.
 There are meadows rich in Spring bulbs and magnolia blossoms.
 Colour-themed borders add interest through the summer and acers add rich colour in Autumn.